-Changyou also owns and operates a number of Web properties and software applications for PCs and mobile devices (collectively referred to as "platform channels"), including the 17173.com Website, one of the leading information portals for game players in China; RaidCall, which provides online music and entertainment services, primarily in Taiwan; and the Dolphin Browser, a gateway to a host of user activities on mobile devices, with the majority of its users based in Europe, Russia and Japan.
-Changyou's platform channels serve various needs of its users and help Changyou reach more user communities and conduct cross-promotions of its games and services.
-Revenues generated by 17173.com Website are classified as brand advertising revenues, and revenues generated by RaidCall and the Dolphin Browser are classified as others revenues in our consolidated statements of comprehensive income.
+Changyou's platform channel business consists primarily of the operation of the 17173.com Website, the Dolphin Browser and RaidCall.
+The 17173.com Website, which is one of the leading game information portals in China, provides news, electronic forums, online videos and other information services on online games to game players.
+The Dolphin Browser is a gateway to a host of user activities on mobile devices, with the majority of its users based in Europe, Russia and Japan.
+RaidCall provides online music and entertainment services, primarily in Taiwan.
+Revenues generated by the 17173.com Website are classified as brand advertising revenues and revenues generated by the Dolphin Browser and by RaidCall are classified as others revenues in the Group's consolidated statements of comprehensive income.

-Changyou also operates a cinema advertising business, which consists of Changyou offering slots for advertisements to be shown in cinemas before the screening of movies.
-Revenues generated by Changyou's cinema advertising business are classified as others revenues in our consolidated statements of comprehensive income.
+Changyou also operates a cinema advertising business, which consists of Changyou's offering of pre-film cinema advertising slots for advertisements that are shown before the screening of a movie in a cinema theatre.
+Revenues generated by Changyou's cinema advertising business are classified as others revenues in the Sohu Group's consolidated statements of comprehensive income.